 Frank Fenner Building

 The Frank Fenner Building (#141) was opened in 2011 by ACT Chief Minister, Katy Gallagher.
-The building is home to the Fenner School of Environment and Society, a school dedicated to integrated environmental research and training.
+The building is home to the Fenner School of Environment & Society, a school dedicated to integrated environmental research and training.
 True to the School’s mission, the building was designed and built to the highest standards of sustainability and energy efficiency.

 The Frank Fenner building was the first in the ACT to achieve both 6 Star Green Star Office Design and As Built v3 ratings from the Green Building Council of Australia (GBCA).
 The GBCA described the building as ‘world leadership’ in sustainable design and construction.